stevetraut/go-tutorials/web-service-gin.md

     > Note that you can replace <code>Context.JSON</code> with a call to <code>[Context.IndentedJSON function](https://pkg.go.dev/github.com/gin-gonic/gin#Context.IndentedJSON)</code> to display JSON that's a bit easier to read while debugging.

-1. Near the top of the main.go file, just beneath the `albums` slice declaration, paste the code below to map the handler function to an endpoint path.
+1. Near the top of the web-service-gin.go file, just beneath the `albums` slice declaration, paste the code below to map the handler function to an endpoint path.

     This sets up an association in which requests to the `/albums` endpoint path are handled by the `getAllAlbums` function you wrote.